anjanisethi/ucsb-email-validator/README.md

 # UCSB Email Validator

 This is a simple web app buit with [Streamlit](https://streamlit.io/) that helps users identify and export invalid email addresses from a CSV contact list.
-It is designed for use with mailing lists that are meant to only contain '@ucsb.edu' addresses (for internal UCSB communications or campaigns).
+It's designed for use with mailing lists that are meant to only contain '@ucsb.edu' addresses (for internal UCSB communications or campaigns).

 ## Try it Out